- Student Experience

 FOSSology is an open source project built around an open and modular architecture for analyzing software.
 FOSSology analyzes a given set of software packages and reports items such as the software licenses and families of software licenses used by these packages.
 The FOSSology project is planning to create a public repository with extensive software license analysis and other reports about open source software.
 The OSL hosts Web services, the build/packaging environment and the public repository for FOSSology.

 GNOME offers an easy-to-understand desktop for Linux and UNIX computers.
 GNOME is used in a variety of Linux distributions as the default desktop environment for its ease of use.
-The OSL helps the GNOME project with remote system monitoring of their infrastructure via a Nagios server.
+The OSL provides the GNOME project with remote system monitoring of their infrastructure via a Nagios server.

 GOSCON is the premier annual Government Open Source Conference organized by the OSL.
 A national conference designed for government IT management, the mission of GOSCON is to provide leading-edge education and a forum for cross-agency collaboration among government consortia.
 GOSCON also helps public sector entities evaluate the benefit of utililzing open and community-source methodologies for custom software development.